 The Node.js runtime is required.
 The following versions are supported:

 Wiki.js will NOT run on older versions such as 8.x, 6.x or any version below 10.12!

 Odd-numbered versions (e.g.

 Skip this requirement!
 You don't need to install Node.js on your machine!
 It's included in the Docker image already.

 Wiki.js doesn't need any actual web server (such as nginx or Apache).
 However, you might need to put a reverse proxy in front of Wiki.js if you require advanced network / DNS configuration.

 The following browsers are supported:

 Note that only the latest stable version of these browsers are supported.
-All browsers updates automatically in the background.
+All browsers are automatically updated in the background by default.

 There's limited compatibility with IE11.
 Users will be able to read content but not perform any editing action or use interactive features.